Gilbert Gottfried: Career

 On May 28, 2014, Sideshow Network premiered Gilbert Gottfried's Amazing Colossal Podcast, an interview podcast where Gottfried and his co-host Frank Santopadre discussed classic films and talk to "Hollywood legends and behind-the-scenes talents" who shaped Gottfried's childhood and influenced his comedy.
 His first guest was Dick Cavett.
 His final guest was Brenda Vaccaro in a two part episode released on April 25 and May 2, 2022.
 Gottfried was hospitalized a few hours after the episode's recording.
-Since Gottfried's death, the podcast continued by re-uploading older episodes in honor of his legacy.

 Gottfried was the third contestant fired during the fourteenth season of the NBC reality show The Celebrity Apprentice.
 In 2016, he played the "Pig Man" in a comedy / fantasy film titled Abnormal Attraction.
 In 2017, he appeared as himself in Episodes, where a contestant on a fictional TV endurance game show is penalized with "48 hours of Gilbert Gottfried".

 On June 10, 2018, Gottfried appeared in a special segment of Last Week Tonight with John Oliver where, for UK viewers only, a segment about the UK's law restricting broadcast of debates from the Houses of Parliament was replaced by 5 minutes of him reading "3-star Yelp reviews" along with host John Oliver telling the audience "you brought this on yourself because of your stupid law."
 He returned on November 18, 2018, in the show's last episode of the year to read out extracts from the Brexit agreement, again for UK viewers only.
 He had previously performed as "the real voice of Jared Kushner" in dubbed film clips on the show.

 On July 31, 2019, Gottfried appeared as a guest in episode 170 of the Angry Video Game Nerd.

 On January 10, 2022, he guest-starred as God in the penultimate episode of Smiling Friends Season 1.
 On October 18, 2022, he appeared in the Somebody Feed Phil Season 6 episode "Croatia" in the "Joke for Max" segment on a video call with the show host Philip Rosenthal where he tells a few jokes in honor of Phil's late father Max.
 Released in the same month, The Paloni Show!
 Halloween Special includes a skit with Gottfried voicing an "apartment manager who doesn't want to deal with his tenants."

-In April 2023, he had a posthumous guest role on the second episode of Adult Swim's Royal Crackers as a "fixer" hired to dispose of a dead body.
-The episode ended with a dedicated message to Gottfried saying "Thank you, Gilbert" before the credits.